Musique

 (Italian)

-ist eine Welt aus klassischen Sounds, harmonisch gepaart mit synthtischen
+aus klassischen Sounds, harmonisch gepaart mit synthtischen Klängen

-Klängen sowie ab und an ein paar choralen Klängen und einigen
+sowie ab und an ein paar choralen Klängen und einigen französischen

-ein sehr warmes Ambiente zu erschaffen aus musikalischen Komponenten
+Ambiente zu erschaffen aus musikalischen Komponenten die nicht besser

 © 2003 Synthetics